True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 Being friendly and approachable are traits that will definitely give you an edge in this career path, as well as being systematic and organized in dealing with your clients.

 You’ll also need to be able to dish out honest advice in a subtle, tactful way that doesn’t alienate your client.
-They hired a dating coach to tell them honestly what needs to improve.
+They hired a dating coach to tell them honestly what needs to improve, not to nag them and call them names.

 To develop your skills, you can start out working as a paid date so you’d understand what certain people look for in their dates.